 The main causes of racking collapses are;

-Images above: Left - damage to the upright of a rack.
-Right - Damage to the footplate and base of an upright.
+Right: Damage to the footplate and base of an upright.

 The result of a racking collapse is a twisted pile of metal and stock.
 Therefore, the origin of a collapse is rarely identifiable just by looking at the collapsed state of the racking.
 In some cases, when a localised collapse occurs, the area of origin is easily identifiable, but these cases tend to be rare.
 This is because when a rack fails, stock tends to fall away from the rack and the top levels of racking tend to fall laterally, hitting adjacent racks, resulting in a ‘domino’ effect.